WATER VOLE SURVEYS

 Water voles are priority species under post 2010 biodiversity framework, species of principle importance under Natural Environment and Rural Communities Act 2006 and species of material consideration within the planning/development process.

-Surveys will be carried out by experienced JCA ecologists and will assess the banks for signs of water vole activity including footprints, latrines, and burrows.
+A Water Vole Survey will be carried out by experienced JCA ecologists and will assess the banks for signs of water vole activity including footprints, latrines, and burrows.
 An overall assessment of the suitability of the site for water voles will also take place.
 Water voles are active all year round, however, they are less active in winter.
 Surveys can be done between March and October with the optimal time between April and September.
 Please see the Ecology Survey Calendar.

 If its is found that a development will have a negative effect on the water vole population, JCA can put in place a Mitigation Plan and apply for a Mitigation Licence from Natural England on your behalf.